Ball State vs. Akron NCAA Football Odds, Plays and Insights | November 2, 2021

 Over/Under Insights

-- Ball State and its opponents have combined for 57.5 points -- this matchup's point total -- just two times this season.
+- Ball State and its opponents have scored at least 57.5 points -- this matchup's point total -- only twice this season.

-- Akron's games have gone over 57.5 points in three of eight chances this season.
+- Akron has combined with its opponents to score more than 57.5 points in three of eight games this season.

-- The combined points per game average of the two teams, 44.4, is 13.1 points fewer than Tuesday's over/under.
+- The two teams combine to score 44.4 points per game, 13.1 less than the total in this contest.

 - These two squads surrender a combined 66.8 points per game, 9.3 more than this contest's over/under.